xaviershay/xspec/README.md

 ----------

 Follow the idioms you find in the source, they are somewhat different than a traditional Ruby project.
-Tests are written in xspec themselves:
+Tests are written in XSpec, which might do your head in.

     bin/run-specs